Shaping the water’s edge

 In recent years artificial/ human made ponds like this one have been returned to wetlands spaces.

-Compare the space today to the photograph.
+Compare the space you see today to this photograph.
 Why do you think this it has been transformed into a wetland?

 Spend some time exploring the wetland.
 What types of plants and animals do you see?